 “I put my money [into Late Registration].
 I’m $600,000 in the hole right now on that album.”

 Kanye’s always been vocal about how costly the process of making an album can be, and his sophomore album was no different.
 Opting to use live instrumentation and orchestra set this project far apart from anything out there at the time, but it looked like the most fun Kanye ever had when he performed the material on stage.
-With the album turning 11 today, we take a look back at the best performances from the Late era.
-And you are welcome.
+With the album’s anniversary today, we take a look back at the best performances from the Late era.

 Kanye West “Crack Music” & “Drive Slow” feat.
 GLC